stjudecloud/docs/docs/guides/covid-19/upload-cluster.md

-# Uploading Data from St. Jude `hpc` to DNAnexus
+# Uploading Data from St. Jude HPC to DNAnexus

 This guide describes how to upload data from St. Jude's research computing cluster to DNAnexus.
-It covers logging in to `hpc`, creating an interactive session, installing DNAnexus Upload Agent, and uploading files to DNAnexus.
+It covers logging in to the HPC, creating an interactive session, loading the dx-toolkit, and uploading files to DNAnexus.

 The research cluster is restricted to St. Jude employees, as it is only accessible on St. Jude's intranet.
+If you are reading this page and work at another institution, please work with your HPC staff on translating the steps to your architecture.

-## Logging in to `hpc`
+## Logging in to `hpc.stjude.org`

 The SSH (Secure Shell) protocol is used to log in to `hpc`, the hostname of the entry point into St. Jude's research cluster.
 SSH provides a secure